deepfence/golang_deepfence_sdk_ts/client/docs/ModelCloudNodeAccountRegisterReq.md

 HasIsOrganizationDeployment returns a boolean if a field has been set.

-### GetMonitoredAccountIds
+### GetMonitoredAccounts

-`func (o *ModelCloudNodeAccountRegisterReq) GetMonitoredAccountIds() map[string]string`
+`func (o *ModelCloudNodeAccountRegisterReq) GetMonitoredAccounts() []ModelCloudNodeMonitoredAccount`

-GetMonitoredAccountIds returns the MonitoredAccountIds field if non-nil, zero value otherwise.
+GetMonitoredAccounts returns the MonitoredAccounts field if non-nil, zero value otherwise.

-### GetMonitoredAccountIdsOk
+### GetMonitoredAccountsOk

-`func (o *ModelCloudNodeAccountRegisterReq) GetMonitoredAccountIdsOk() (*map[string]string, bool)`
+`func (o *ModelCloudNodeAccountRegisterReq) GetMonitoredAccountsOk() (*[]ModelCloudNodeMonitoredAccount, bool)`

-GetMonitoredAccountIdsOk returns a tuple with the MonitoredAccountIds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetMonitoredAccountsOk returns a tuple with the MonitoredAccounts field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMonitoredAccountIds
+### SetMonitoredAccounts

-`func (o *ModelCloudNodeAccountRegisterReq) SetMonitoredAccountIds(v map[string]string)`
+`func (o *ModelCloudNodeAccountRegisterReq) SetMonitoredAccounts(v []ModelCloudNodeMonitoredAccount)`

-SetMonitoredAccountIds sets MonitoredAccountIds field to given value.
+SetMonitoredAccounts sets MonitoredAccounts field to given value.

-### HasMonitoredAccountIds
+### HasMonitoredAccounts

-`func (o *ModelCloudNodeAccountRegisterReq) HasMonitoredAccountIds() bool`
+`func (o *ModelCloudNodeAccountRegisterReq) HasMonitoredAccounts() bool`

-HasMonitoredAccountIds returns a boolean if a field has been set.
+HasMonitoredAccounts returns a boolean if a field has been set.

-### SetMonitoredAccountIdsNil
+### SetMonitoredAccountsNil

-`func (o *ModelCloudNodeAccountRegisterReq) SetMonitoredAccountIdsNil(b bool)`
+`func (o *ModelCloudNodeAccountRegisterReq) SetMonitoredAccountsNil(b bool)`

- SetMonitoredAccountIdsNil sets the value for MonitoredAccountIds to be an explicit nil
+ SetMonitoredAccountsNil sets the value for MonitoredAccounts to be an explicit nil

-### UnsetMonitoredAccountIds
+### UnsetMonitoredAccounts
-`func (o *ModelCloudNodeAccountRegisterReq) UnsetMonitoredAccountIds()`
+`func (o *ModelCloudNodeAccountRegisterReq) UnsetMonitoredAccounts()`

-UnsetMonitoredAccountIds ensures that no value is present for MonitoredAccountIds, not even an explicit nil
+UnsetMonitoredAccounts ensures that no value is present for MonitoredAccounts, not even an explicit nil
 ### GetNodeId

 `func (o *ModelCloudNodeAccountRegisterReq) GetNodeId() string`